back to overview

 # 30 arc-minutes roughly correspond to 55 kms at the Equator

-Extract values based on spatial points and aggregated raster
+Extract values based on spatial points (i.e. our centroids, in this case) and aggregated raster

 # Temperature